-VM hostname The host name of the virtual machine.
 Display Name The display name of the virtual machine.

 Instance UUID The UUID of the virtual machine.

 BIOS UUID The BIOS UUID of the virtual machine.

 Dns Name The VMware "DNS Name" of the virtual machine.
+In

-In vSphere Client, this name appears on the virtual machine's Summary tab.
+vSphere Client, this name appears on the virtual machine's

+Summary tab.

 See "Primary VM identifier options (VMware)" on page 76.

 IP Address The IP address of the virtual machine.

 Operating System The guest OS system as defined when the virtual machine was created.

 DataStore The datastore where the virtual machine configuration files are stored.
 If the datastore is in a datastore cluster, NetBackup displays the name of the datastore (not the name of the cluster).

-DataStore Powered are stored.
-If the datastore is in a datastore cluster, NetBackup displays the name of the datastore (not the
+Powered The power on/off status of the virtual machine when it was last discovered.

+RDM Status Shows whether the virtual machine has a physical disk in raw device mapping mode (RDM) or has an independent drive.